castorini/docTTTTTquery/README.md

 We then index the passages of this expanded corpus.

 We will reuse the file `predicted_queries_doc_sample_all.txt` that contains all the predicted queries from last section.
-We can now append the queries to the passages.
+To start, append the queries to the passages:

 ```
 python convert_msmarco_passages_doc_to_anserini.py \